-By the way, don’t even attempt to play real estate speculator with renovation projects unless you really know what you’re doing.
+By the way, don’t attempt to play house flipper with renovation projects unless you really know what you’re doing.
 Most home improvements won’t add that much value to your home.
 Even experienced GCs get burned doing that.
 Some improvements may even cost you at sale time, especially if you failed to get the necessary permits (and the seller’s attorney finds out).

 Still want to do it yourself?
 Here’s some stuff to ask yourself first, and be honest.

 Is your spouse as nuts are you are?

 Are your kids old enough to swing a hammer or just old enough to turn on the table saw when you’re not looking?

 Can you invest several hours a day in your project, as well as all your weekends and holidays for three or four or more years?

 Are you bothered by nuisances like a bed full of plaster dust, slaloming around ladders to get to your morning coffee, tripping over extension cords in the dark, eating take-out for months and occasionally bathing in the sink?

 Are you ready to give up all your precious, time-consuming hobbies?